 The NightTrace main window is used for controlling daemons and data segments and textual analysis of trace event information.
-The events shown in the Events list are synchronized with the events shown in display pages.
+The events shown in the Event Area are synchronized with the events shown in display pages.
 The event with a salmon-colored background and the "--->" indicator indicates the current timeline.

-- Click on a line in the Events list. - Press the Down Arrow key to advance to the next event.

-- Press the Up Arrow key to advance to the previous event.
+- Press the Down Arrow key to advance to the next event. - Press the Up Arrow key to advance to the previous event.

-Whenever an event is selected or the current event line moves, the Text Display Area shows additional information about the event, if applicable.
+Whenever an event is selected or the current event line moves, the Event Detail Area shows additional information about the event, if available.